Table of Contents

 - Coconut Oil – Similar to shea butter, coconut oil is also all-natural and non-toxic to dogs.
 In addition to its moisturizing properties, coconut oil is also antibacterial and antiviral.
 It is important to let the coconut oil sit on the paws for as long as possible to get the full benefit, but It may not be easy to keep your dog from licking the coconut oil off.

 When CBD is applied topically, it interacts with nearby cannabinoid receptors in your dog's skin.
-This interaction with your dog's endocannabinoid system encourages your dog's bodily functions to return to its healthy state.

 Our CBD Topical Soothing Balm contains 100% natural ingredients, including shea butter and coconut oil, highly effective moisturizing ingredients mentioned earlier.
 Also, we add in frankincense, myrrh, Niaouli, vitamin E, and lavender essential oils.
 We carefully selected these ingredients, especially for their known benefits to treat dry skin.